 Ingredients and substitutions

-Heavy cream helps make this sauce thick, rich, and creamy.
-I do not recommend substituting with milk because your sauce will be very thin.
+- Heavy cream - Makes the sauce thick, rich, and creamy.
+I do not recommend substituting with milk because your sauce will turn out thin.

 Pasta and liquid proportions